GravityPDF/gravity-pdf-documentation/docs/v6/developers/first-custom-pdf.md

 ![The PDF_EXTENDED_TEMPLATES Working Directory](https://resources.gravitypdf.com/uploads/2015/10/v5-pdf-working-directory.png)

-When Gravity PDF is installed it automatically creates a folder called `PDF_EXTENDED_TEMPLATES` in your WordPress upload directory.
+When Gravity PDF is installed, it automatically creates a folder called `PDF_EXTENDED_TEMPLATES` in your WordPress upload directory.
 This folder is used to store temporary files, fonts and custom PDF templates.
-Any PHP files in the root of this folder will be classified as a PDF template[^1] and the system will automatically register it.
+Any PHP files in the root of this folder will be classified as a PDF template[^1], and the system will automatically register it.

 :::info
 On a vanilla WordPress installation the full path to the `PDF_EXTENDED_TEMPLATES` directory is `/wp-content/uploads/PDF_EXTENDED_TEMPLATES`.
 Your installation may be different if defining the `WP_CONTENT_DIR` or `UPLOADS` constants, or if you've used the [`gfpdf_template_location`](filters/gfpdf_template_location.md) and [`gfpdf_template_location_uri`](filters/gfpdf_template_location_uri.md) filters.